 You can eat a mango with discoloration like this, but you may not want to.
 Here’s the story.

 This mango was most likely a victim of a too-hot hot water bath.

 What, you might ask, was a mango doing taking a bath?
 Well, before any mango makes it to the U.S., it must undergo such a hot soak, the better to kill any buggy hitchhikers that could be bad news if they landed in the U.S.

-To be fair to the Fruit Fly Prevention Spa, there are other circumstances that could have caused this mango’s demise.
+To be fair to the Fruit Fly Prevention Spa, other circumstances that could have caused this mango to take a turn for the worse.
 Storing the tropical fruit in a too-cold environment could have also damaged the cells.
 A nutritional problem could have led to the discoloration as well.

 This mango isn’t unsafe to eat; it just won’t taste good.
 Jeffrey Brecht, postharvest plant physiologist at the University of Florida, offers this succinct advice: “That would be a toss.”